GhidraDragon/dl-twitch/README.md

+Responsibly disclosing Twitch Security practices to Amazon - ok - I hope your percentage of H1B hires isn't too much greater than 15% per year, because if it's maybe 40%?
+10k new visas approved / 15% total headcount?? or / 40% totol headcount for the SAME JOB TITLES or similar enough

+Anyways dev.twitch.tv allows signatory accounts to gerenate what I label an "API key" for full access that does not require any other accounts to authenticate my "API key"

 NOTE: if this doesn't work, you need to add your own client-id and bearer token.
 You could do it with the --client-id and --authorization command line arguments, or just change the default client_id and auth lines.

 You get your client-id and access tokens here: https://twitchtokengenerator.com/